arkency/posts/posts/2014-06-19-real-time-web-apps.md

 TLDR: EM for fun?
 Yes.
 EM in production?
 You better consider twice your options.

-## Now move on to Server-Sent Events.
+## Now move on to Server-Sent Events

 Server-Sent Events intended for **streaming text-based event data from server directly to client**.
 There are two requirements to use this mechanism: browser interface for **EventSource** and server `'text/event-stream'` content type.
 SSE are used to **push notifications** into your web application, which makes it more **interactive with user** and provides **dynamic content** at the time it appears.